janvdbroek/Generalized-Linear-Models/Answer-logreg1.md

 ## 2f

-The mdel with smoke has lowest AIC although the model with ht is close.
+The model with smoke has lowest AIC although the model with ht is close.

 # Exercise 3